Imam fined S$4,000 for promoting enmity with remarks on Christians, Jews

 SINGAPORE: An imam who made controversial remarks against Christians and Jews during his Friday sermon at a mosque was on Monday (Apr 3) handed a fine of S$4,000, after pleading guilty to a charge of promoting enmity between different groups on grounds of religion or race.

+He had on Friday apologised in front of Christian, Sikh, Taoist, Buddhist and Hindu representatives, as well as members of the Federation of Indian Muslims, saying that he was "filled with great remorse" for the inconvenience, tension and trauma caused by his remarks.

-In January and February 2017, the imam had made supplications at Friday prayers where he recited an old Arabic text which originated from his village in India.
+In January and February 2017, the imam, who's from India, made supplications at Friday prayers where he recited an old Arabic text which originated from his village in India.
 The text read: “God help us against Jews and Christians”, which is not an extract from the Quran.

 The incident came under police investigation after a video of the sermon was posted on Facebook.
 It sparked heated debate, prompting Minister-in-charge of Muslim Affairs Yaacob Ibrahim to call for peace and unity in the Muslim community.